Robert Serber: Post-war work and personal life

 Although Oppenheimer sought an appointment for Serber in the Berkeley physics department following the end of the war, this was soon forestalled, possibly because of the anti-Semitism of department chair Raymond Thayer Birge.
 Birge had previously refused to offer a tenure-track appointment to Serber after he received his University of Illinois offer, opining that "one Jew in the department is enough."
 Oppenheimer prevailed in placing him as head of the theoretical division of the Berkeley Radiation Laboratory under Ernest Lawrence; however, as his mentor segued into policy consultancies and the presidency of the Institute for Advanced Study in 1947, Serber frequently took over his courses, ultimately resulting in his appointment to the Berkeley faculty.
+There, he gave weekly lectures on the latest advances in particle physics.
+One graduate students took the notes and had them printed as a book titled Serber Says (1987).

+During the late 1940s, Serber studied the physics of accelerators, the synchrotron.
+He attended the famous 1947 Shelter Island Conference near Long Island, New York, and its follow-up in Ponoco Manor, Pennsylvania, in 1948, and Oldstone, New York, in 1949.
 In 1948, Serber had to defend himself against anonymous accusations of disloyalty, mostly because his wife Charlotte's family were Jewish intellectuals with socialist leanings, and also because he tried to remove politics from discussions of the feasibility of the fusion bomb, leading to arguments with Edward Teller.
 There was some speculation that Serber was a member of the Communist Party.
 Oppenheimer said it was possible he was member, but did not know, whereas the FBI concluded that "no definite evidence is known" for his membership.
 Although he had been cleared of any potential wrongdoing at a subsequent hearing that year, he was denied a prerequisite security clearance for a Japanese physics conference in 1952, precipitating his refusal to join a Teller-chaired Department of Defense advisory group.